ani171/Single-Cycle-RISC-V-Processor/README.md

   * Function: Performs load and store operations.
 MemRead and MemWrite signals control whether data is read from or written to memory.

 ## Write Back Stage
-* Modules involved: reg_file, mux2
+* Modules involved: ff_reg,RegFile, mux2
+* Flip-Flop Register
+  * Purpose: Stores intermediate values or state bits between clock cycles.
+  * Position: Positioned within a pipeline stage or data path to hold data temporarily as it moves through different stages or operations.
+  * Function: Ensures that data is held stable between clock edges, enabling sequential operations to work correctly.
+It updates its stored value based on the clock signal and control inputs.
-* Register File (reg_file):
+* Register File
-  * Purpose: Stores and updates register values.
+  * Purpose: Stores and manages multiple register values used for various computations and data handling within a processor.
-  * Position: Writes the result of the memory read or ALU operation back to the register file.
+  * Position: Located within the processor’s architecture, it serves as the primary storage for general-purpose registers.
+It interfaces with other components like the ALU and memory.
-  * Function: Ensures the correct value is written to the destination register.
+  * Function: Provides read and write access to multiple registers simultaneously, allowing the processor to store and retrieve values quickly.
+It ensures that the correct value is written to or read from the specified register based on control signals and register addresses.
 * Multiplexer (mux2):
   * Purpose: Select the data to be written back to the register file.
   * Position: Chooses between ALU result, memory data, or immediate value for write-back.